Definition |

 Definition

-Blood in the urine is also called hematuria.
-Normally, urine does not contain blood.
+Hematuria is blood in the urine.
+Normally, urine does not contain any blood.

 - Gross hematuria—Urine is visibly discolored by blood, appearing red or tea-colored.